e-duMaurier/dm_nvim/README.md

 - **core/** contains foundational elements like the plugin manager (`Lazy.nvim`).
 - **config/** holds key mappings, UI settings, and other general configurations.
 - **plugins/** houses configuration files for non-essential or additional plugins.

+## TODO

+- Ensure all mappings, across all plugins, are in `mappings.lua`.
+- Remove unwanted servers/languages from any LSP/Linter plugins.
+- Reconfigure greeter menu in `alpha.lua` so everything works as intended.
+- Double check `colorizer.lua` is working, and Hex/RGB values are coloured correctly.

 ## License